ZenCryptoMind/AirchainScript/README.md

 1. Initialize your node with a moniker

 **Replace <moniker> with a name for your node.
-This name can be anything you choose and will be used to identify your node in the network.-> "junctiond init TestNode1"**
+This name can be anything you choose and will be used to identify your node in the network.-> junctiond init TestNode1**
 ```
 junctiond init <moniker>
 ```